La Grande Vadrouille: Production

 The film was made by the same team (Oury, Bourvil and de Funès) who did the enormously successful The Sucker (1965).
 It was shot at the Billancourt Studios in Paris with extensive location shooting around France.
 The film's sets were designed by the art director Jean André.

+Release

+The film was distributed in the U.S. by Buena Vista Distribution and had its U.S. premiere at the Festival Theater in New York City on February 16, 1969.

 Reception

 The film was the most popular of 1966 at the French box office with admissions of 17,275,169 and a gross of $32,994,000.
 This was almost twice as much as the second most popular, Dr Zhivago, which had 9,816,305 admissions and a gross of $16,536,000.

 La Grande Vadrouille remained the most successful French film in France for over forty years, and is still the fifth most successful film ever in France (on the basis of admissions), of any nationality, behind the 1997 version of Titanic, French hits Bienvenue chez les Ch'tis (2008) and Intouchables (2011), which were seen by over 19,000,000 cinemagoers, and Snow White and the Seven Dwarfs.